Skip to main content

 Overview

-Addons (also called modules or plugins) let you ship self-contained features for phpVMS — full pages with their own URLs, admin screens, API endpoints, migrations, views, and assets — without modifying core.
+Addons let you ship self-contained features for phpvms — full pages with their own URLs, admin screens, API endpoints, migrations, views, and assets — without modifying core.
 If you only need a small embeddable component for someone else's templates, you want a widget instead.

 Why use modules